Looking for a quick and fuss-free getaway with the kids? Go island-hopping at these destinations that offer something for the whole family.

 What to do: Go on a guided walk hosted by National Parks in the cool morning breeze and your kids will be able to see (and even touch some) sea creatures like starfishes, octopuses and clams.
-After a morning of learning, find a shady spot to enjoy your picnic lunch
+Tours are conducted twice a month and are free of charge.
+After a morning of learning, find a shady spot to enjoy your picnic lunch.

 4. Pulau Ubin

 Popular with cyclists, this rustic island is home to some of Singapore’s last kampongs.
 It is located off the northeast coast, close to Changi Airport.
 Be sure to bring along your hat, sun cream, water and insect repellent.

 Getting there: Take a 15-minute bumboat ride from Changi Point Ferry Terminal.
 It costs $2.50 per person, though you may have to wait some time for the boat to fill with enough people.